Corporal, US Marine Corps

-In early 2014, Kyle Carpenter was announced as only the third Marine to ever receive the Medal of Honor for his actions in Iraq and Afghanistan.
-The Medal of Honor is the nation’s highest award for valor; it has been awarded to fewer than twenty individuals across all services for recent combat in these regions.
+Kyle Carpenter was only the third Marine to receive the Medal of Honor for his actions in Iraq and Afghanistan.
+The Medal of Honor is the nation’s highest award for valor and has been awarded to fewer than 20 individuals across all services for recent combat in these regions.

-Kyle, originally from Gilbert, South Carolina, was severely wounded in the Helmand province of Afghanistan in 2010 when he threw himself upon a live grenade to shield his friend and fellow Marine during a rooftop attack.
-Both men were severely wounded but survived due to Kyle’s bravery.
+Kyle was severely wounded during a rooftop attack in the Helmand province of Afghanistan when he threw himself on a live grenade to shield two fellow Marines.
+Both Marines were severely wounded but survived thanks to Kyle’s bravery.

-Kyle, now 27, spent nearly two years recovering at Walter Reed National Military Medical Center.
-He has endured more than thirty surgeries to repair his teeth, jaw, and arm, and he has had to learn to adapt to the loss of his right eye.
-In spite of all of this, he keeps his personal experience in perspective: ”I’m still here and kicking, and I have all my limbs, so you’ll never hear me complain.”
+Kyle spent nearly two years recovering at Walter Reed National Military Medical Center, where he’s had more than 30 surgeries to repair his teeth, jaw, and arm.
+He has also had to adapt to the loss of his right eye.
+In spite of all of this, Kyle keeps his experience in perspective: “I’m still here and kicking, and I have all my limbs, so you’ll never hear me complain.”

 Sentinels of Freedom (SOF) provided Kyle with financial and personal support and guidance throughout his college journey.
 He graduated with a bachelor’s degree in international studies from the University of South Carolina.
 Kyle has also attended several networking events with SOF and recently attended the Association of the United States Army conference in Washington, D.C., with SOF Chairman and CEO Mike Conklin.